IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 Example
 ^^^^^^^
-Below is a simple example of how to add SSLW cost correlations to a flowsheet including a heat exchanger:
+Below is a example of how to add and solve an SSLW costing block for a flowsheet including a heat exchanger:

 .. code:: python